hassanjawwad12/golang-from-ground-up/README.md

 ### Structs
 * Related data needs to be passed individually but struct solve this problem by grouping the related data
+* Always accept the struct as pointer and never as a value when making a method which edits the struct